Spray Foam Removal Cost

 • Scaffolding — For hard-to-access roofs or taller properties, scaffolding may be required.
 You should expect to pay an average of £22.50 per square metre for scaffolding hire.

-Removing Spray Foam from Different Surfaces
+Foam Insulation Removal from Different Surfaces

 The approach to spray foam removal varies depending on where it’s applied, with some surfaces being harder to treat than others.